 - Step-by-step instructions

 Good facility management software even has interactive site and floor maps.

 Techs go directly to exactly where they're needed.
 And when they get there, they have everything they need.
 No more running back to the office to hunt for the manual or ask a question about the last time the asset was fixed.

-As you're generating work orders, you can also prioritize them.
+As you're generating work orders, you can also prioritize them using a work order software.
 Techs can see what needs to get done first and what can wait for when things are slower.

 Delegate with work order software